 – Popular Music & Media Lecturer at the Fach Musik, Fakultät für Kulturwissenschaften, Universität Paderborn, Germany.
 Seminars delivered: 1) Popular by Nature: An Introduction to Colonialism, Imported Bourgeoisie, and Cultural Adoption in Latin American Music.
 2) Right to Copy: A Latin American perspective to popular music within the Free Culture movement.
 3) Take the money and run: A critical approach to the symbolic violence of neoliberalism in commercial popular music.
 4) The sounds of the silenced: Decolonial, ethnic, and gender discourses in current Latin American popular music.
 5) Girls run the world & Boys don’t cry: A genre theory examination of gender identity constructions in contemporary popular music.
 6) Gimme tha Power: An Introduction to Postcolonial and Decolonial Theory through Latin American Popular Music.
+7) Take the money and run – Block seminar: A critical approach to the symbolic violence of neoliberalism in commercial popular music.

 – Music performer: guitar and vocals at Reverso 2.0, and vocals at La Fuente Salsa band, Paderborn, Germany.